gradyrobbins/Congressional-district/README.md

 The last component will hold links to any legislation that your representative has enacted.
 Make sure you use good BEM-style class names for each element in your components.
 Put a comment above each component explaining what it is.

+Advanced challenge
+In JavaScript, there is a method that creates a new attribute node for any DOM element.
+Discover that method and use it to create a custom attribute named congressional-district and its value should be your congressional district number.
+Then attach that attribute to the <article> container you made for your representative component.